One fire. One cauldron. And suddenly, cooking regains something essential.

 - cakes.

-Approche Libre was born from real-world practice.
+Approche Libre was born from real-world practice in the field.

 They are unique for three reasons.